jameschristou/GitHubActionsDataCollector/readme.md

 We start interrogating the workflow run logs to get details on test results.
 We make this flexible so people can write their own custom log processor
 * Add XUnit tests (DONE)
 * Run the unit tests in the workflow for GitHubActionsDataCollector (DONE)
-* Add the ability to record individual test results (status, duration, error messages, etc) - may need some config to determine which steps are tests (by name)
+* Add the ability to record individual test results (status, duration, error messages, etc) (DONE)
-* Extract and record test results for XUnit tests
+* Extract and record test results for XUnit tests (DONE)
-* Extract and record test results for Cypress tests
+* Extract and record test results for Cypress tests (DONE)
-*
+* Have config to determine which steps are tests and which job processor to run on them

 ## Phase 7 - Reporting & Dashboards
 * Create some basic SQL scripts to get reports (DONE)